mjmurtag/CleanCodeApp/README.md

 # Clean Code Concepts Covered:
 ## Why Clean Code?
 Be aware of the total cost of owning a mess.
-  'When hand-washing was ﬁrst recommended to physicians by Ignaz Semmelweis in 1847, it was rejected on the basis that doctors were too busy and wouldn’t have time to wash their hands between patient visits.', 'You have time to write clean code',
+  When hand-washing was ﬁrst recommended to physicians by Ignaz Semmelweis in 1847, it was rejected on the basis that doctors were too busy and wouldn’t have time to wash their hands between patient visits.

+  You have time to write clean code

-  'Bjarne Stroustrup, inventor of C++ says:',
+  ### Bjarne Stroustrup, inventor of C++ says:

-  '"I like my code to be elegant and efﬁcient.
+  "I like my code to be elegant and efﬁcient.
 The logic should be straightforward to make it hard for bugs to hide, the dependencies minimal to ease maintenance, error handling complete according to an articulated strategy, and performance close to optimal so as not to tempt people to make the code messy with unprincipled optimizations.
-Clean code does one thing well."',
+Clean code does one thing well."

-  'Without Clean Code, your teams\' productivity will suffer eventually.',
+  Without Clean Code, your teams\' productivity will suffer eventually.

-  'Discover.
+  ### Discover.
 Teach.
-Adcovate.'
+Adcovate.

   ## Naming
-  'Names should reveal intent, seriously.',
+  Names should reveal intent, seriously.

-  'Names are everywhere in software.
+  Names are everywhere in software.
 We name and name and name.
-Because we do so much of it, we’d better do it well', 'Choosing good names takes time but saves more than it takes.
+Because we do so much of it, we’d better do it well

+  Choosing good names takes time but saves more than it takes.
 So take care with your names and change them when you ﬁnd better ones.
-Everyone who reads your code (including you) will be happier if you do.',
+Everyone who reads your code (including you) will be happier if you do.

-  ' The name of a variable, function, or class, should answer all the big questions.
+  The name of a variable, function, or class, should answer all the big questions.
 It should tell you why it exists, what it does, and how it is used.
-If a name requires a comment, then the name does not reveal its intent.',
+If a name requires a comment, then the name does not reveal its intent.

   `int d; // elapsed time in days`